 Hot alignment checks are often unsuccessful because of delays in installing measuring devices on the equipment which has just been shut down.

-Even when good planning and organization allowed you to take readings within minutes of shutdown, these readings only address the so called “Thermal Growth”.
+Even when good planning and organization allowed you to take readings within minutes of the shutdown, these readings only address the so-called “Thermal Growth”.
 Often the effects of thermal growth on alignment had been calculated fairly accurately and the “hot alignment” check confirmed them, but still, excessive vibration persists and continues to be traceable to misalignment.

 The problem is that machinery moves during operation for reasons unrelated to thermal effects.

 Dynamic rather than thermally induced movements may cause machinery to operate misaligned.
 Since these dynamic effects disappear before the machinery stops rotating, hot alignment checks cannot measure them.

 The non-thermal moves, both vertical and horizontal, are often as large or larger than the thermal moves but much more difficult to calculate.
 In our experience, dynamic moves are usually ignored.

 These movements can be caused by foundation problems, pipe strains, and stresses, loose anchor bolts or changes in the load, etc. Whatever the cause or causes, almost the only way to determine the movements is through continuous computerized monitoring of the alignment.